SanjayJDM/kafka-thru-http/README.md

 >             `autoCommit: false`
 >         `}`
 >     `);`

+`invokeCallBack()` Checks for the Topic > post and invokes a web-hook that is registered.
 __________________________________________________________________________________________________________________
+registering webhook Url's:

 > _config.yml_ : Acts as the register to add URL's

 > `default:`